Skip to content

 • Azure Static Web Apps resources for hosting (development and production)

-• Text overrides for real-time content editing
+• Text overrides for editing text through the portal, no developer needed

 • SEO metadata for search optimization